Clover, South Carolina

 To evaluate the potential for utilizing phytoremediation in highly contaminated areas and evaluate the remedial and hydraulic impact of the TreeWell system on chlorobenzene-impacted groundwater and soil.

 The TreeMediation implementation consisted of 19 TreeWell units which were installed in 20 by 20 foot spacing at approximately 30 feet below ground surface.
-One month after the February, 2017 installation, alternations of willow and poplar trees were planted in each unit, excluding the four units located in the burn pit area, where both poplar and black locust trees were planted in each unit.
+Subsurface conditions consisted of saprolite soil and weathered rock.
+One month after the February 2017 installation, alternations of willow and poplar trees were planted in each unit, excluding the four units located in the burn pit area, where both poplar and black locust trees were planted in each unit.
+Black locusts were planted as a contingency for the possibility of elevated salinity resulting from degradation of the chlorobenzene.
 A monitoring network consisting of shallow and deep (nested) piezometers, pressure transducers, conductivity sensors, weather stations, and camera tubes were installed to monitor the effectiveness of the TreeWell system to enhance biodegradation of the COC in shallow soils and groundwater and exert hydraulic influence on shallow groundwater.

 Results to Date: